The launch of PPL’s expanded family leave program couldn’t have come at a better time for the growing Altimare family.

 “PPL’s parental leave program was a huge benefit to our family,” said Altimare.
 “We don’t have grandparents available to fully devote to watching our son, so daycare was always in our plans.
 Now we can delay full-time daycare for a bit because I’ll be able to stay home to care for my son after my wife returns to work.”

 Family bonding time is important, and PPL recognizes that by providing mothers and fathers up to six weeks of paid parental leave following the birth or adoption of a child.
-In 2019, more than 400 PPL, LG&E and KU and WPD employees used parental leave, 80% of whom were fathers.

 The expanded family leave benefits also include financial assistance for adoption and more flexibility with sick time, allowing employees to tend to family members or aging parents if the need arises.